aidancbrady/DefenseTech/README.md

 # License #

-DefenseTech is a bit tricky in its development nature.
-The skeleton of the mod is based in the 1.6.4 version of Calclavia’s ICBM mod, which was passed in an agreement to DarkGuardsman back in 2014.
+DefenseTech is a bit tricky in its licensing nature.
+The skeleton of the mod is based on the 1.6.4 version of Calclavia’s ICBM mod, which was passed onto DarkGuardsman through an agreement made back in 2014.
 I am permitted to develop and distribute this software as per special terms laid upon me by DarkGuardsman, and as a result, any requests to modify and *publicly* distribute this source code will have to go through him.
 Note that this is temporary, and only until I have rewritten most or all of the old mod’s source code.

 Copyright © 2016 Aidan Brady